 Members are drawn from throughout Kentucky and southern Indiana.

-The Band is a charitable non-profit corporation and is financially sustained by performance fees, private donations and corporate sponsorships to facilitate teaching programs and travel to competitions.
+The Band is a charitable non-profit 501(c)(3) corporation and is financially sustained by performance fees, private donations and corporate sponsorships to support teaching programs, scholarships and travel to competitions.

 In 2000, the band was designated as the official pipe band of Kentucky.